***Please note the address for sponsorship mail has changed! See below.

 We are passionate about the meaningful relationships that are established through sponsorship and we will do our best to provide a personal connection between you and the child you sponsor.
 We’re grateful to have people like you who will pray for them, encourage them and support the schools that make a tremendous difference in their lives.
-We encourage you to communicate to the children/teacher you sponsor to help foster this important connection.
-They view you as a source of hope and encouragement that supports them through the school year, and we believe they will be the same for you.
+We encourage you to communicate to the children or teacher you sponsor to help foster this important connection.
+You are a source of hope and encouragement that supports them through the school year, and we believe they will be the same for you.

 It is our goal to secure sponsorship of all the children and teachers in order to fully cover the cost of operating the schools – which includes teacher’s salaries, meals, vitamins, school supplies, utilities, etc.